fusion809/fusion809.github.io-old/_posts/OS/glossary.md

 {% include_relative OS/table1-comparison-of-common-programming-languages.html %}

 #### Python
+Python is a high-level general-purpose multi-paradigm programming language with scripting-compatibility.
+It is probably the most flexible programming language I have seen and it is used for numerical computations, scientific computing, writing and working with web apps, application software and package management systems.
+It is cross-platform and its syntax is far more human-readable than C. It is worthwhile noting that its speed is significantly dependent on how it is implemented.
+The standard, official implementation of Python is [CPython](https://en.wikipedia.org/wiki/CPython) which is more efficient than most implementations, but less efficient than the [PyPy](https://en.wikipedia.org/wiki/PyPy) implementation.

 There are also two main versions of Python presently in widespread use.
 Python 2 and Python 3.
 Most programs I have come across have superior support for Python 2 than for Python 3.
 Python also has its own command-line package manager called
 {% include wp.md name="pip" cat="software" %} (`pip`).
 Some programs I am particularly familiar with that are written